systemd/casync/README.md

 affecting them.

 The "chunking" algorithm is based on a the buzhash rolling hash function.
-SHA256 is used as strong hash function to generate digests of the chunks. xz is used to compress the individual chunks.
+SHA512/256 is used as strong hash function to generate digests of the chunks (alternatively: SHA256). zstd is used to compress the individual chunks (alternatively xz or gzip).

 Is this new?
 Conceptually, not too much.
 This uses well-known concepts, implemented in a variety of other projects, and puts them together in a